alexandrerosseto/g2glite/README.md

 * Knowledge of Exceptions hierarchy and inheritance
 * Application of custom exceptions
 * Use of H2 database for supporting develop
-* PostgreSQL database
+* MySQL database
+* Spring Security / JWT
+* Frontend: Ionic (Angular/TypeScript) + Cordova
-* Provisioning with Heroku
+* Provisioning with Heroku and publishing on Play Store

 ## Getting Started